 All BYU students are required to enroll in the BYU-contracted GeoBlue travel insurance.
 The GeoBlue student plan offers extensive coverage at an affordable cost to all student traveling on a BYU program and their faculty directors.
 This plan has 100% coverage for up to $250,000 of medical care with additional medical, security, natural disaster, and political unrest evacuation coverage.
 There is no deductible, and the plan will also cover pregnancy and most prescription medication costs while you are abroad.

-BYU International Study Program (ISP) students and faculty directors are automatically enrolled in GeoBlue, and the subsequent cost is included in your program's cost.
-For Individual Experience students or other student travelers, you will need to personally fill out and submit our GeoBlue online application to be enrolled.
+BYU International Study Program (ISP) students, Individual Experience interns, and faculty directors are automatically enrolled in GeoBlue, and the subsequent cost is included in your program's cost.
+For other non-ISP student travelers, you will need to personally fill out and submit our GeoBlue online application to be enrolled.
 Once you are enrolled, you will be billed through your BYU My Financial Center account.
 For more information on GeoBlue travel insurance, visit the BYU TravelSmart website.